Environmental Studies Major (BA)

-Environmental Studies is an inherently transdisciplinary field arising from the interaction of Western-based natural and social sciences, and other sources of wisdom and tradition.
+Environmental Studies is an inherently transdisciplinary field arising from the interaction of Western-based natural and social sciences with other sources of wisdom and tradition.
 The Environmental Studies 36-credit major is designed to empower students to develop the knowledge base and skill set needed to address complex environmental issues.

-Environmental studies at Naropa University integrates a deep understanding of the living world through the study of science, systems, sacred ecology, historic and contemporary environmental movements, diverse perspectives and wisdom, and contemplation, as well as engaging in hands-on community-based work.
-We believe that through critical examination and understanding, engaging in deep relationships, and developing appropriate skills, humans can learn how can we respond to the rapidly increasing degradation of our natural resources so we can creatively move forward with resiliency for a more balanced, sustainable relationship with the living world.
+Environmental Studies at Naropa University integrates a deep understanding of the living world through the study of science, systems, sacred ecology, historic and contemporary environmental movements, diverse perspectives and wisdom, and contemplation, as well as engaging in hands-on, community-based work.
+We believe that through critical examination and understanding, engaging in deep relationships, and developing appropriate skills, humans can learn how to respond to the rapidly increasing degradation of our natural resources, and creatively move forward with resiliency for a more balanced, sustainable relationship with the living world.

 Internship and Independent Study Opportunities